-It is a nerve pressed on the spine and can cause a variety of uncomfortable symptoms, including pain, weakness and numbness.
+It is a nerve pressed on the spine and can cause various uncomfortable symptoms, including pain, weakness, and numbness.

 What is the spine?